dylankane/Match-It/README.md

 ## Tools & Technologies Used

-In this section, you should explain the various tools and technologies used to develop the project.
+In this section, I will list the various tools and technologies used to develop the project.
+With a link explaining in depth what these tools / technologies are.
-Make sure to put a link (where applicable) to the source, and explain what each was used for.
-Some examples have been provided, but this is just a sample only, your project might've used others.
-Feel free to delete any unused items below as necessary.

 - [HTML](https://en.wikipedia.org/wiki/HTML) used for the main site content.
 - [CSS](https://en.wikipedia.org/wiki/CSS) used for the main site design and layout.
-- [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable styles throughout the site.
+- [CSS :root variables](https://www.w3schools.com/css/css3_variables.asp) used for reusable colour scheme throughout the site.
-- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for styling and controlling elements for good responsiveness
+- [CSS Flexbox](https://www.w3schools.com/css/css3_flexbox.asp) used for styling and controlling many elements for good responsiveness
-- [JavaScript](https://www.javascript.com) used for user interaction on the site.
+- [JavaScript](https://www.javascript.com) used for user interaction on the site and the main functionallity of the game.
 - [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.